Meet the Team

 About Kayla

-I’ve been part of the Bay Alarm Medical Team since 2013, and have over 8 years of customer service and sales experience in the books.
+I’ve been part of the Bay Alarm Medical Team since 2013, and have over a decade’s worth of customer service and sales experience.
 Aside from working at Bay Alarm Medical, I love photography and watching football (especially the 49ers).
 One of my biggest goals in life is to travel the world, make new friends and create fun memories.

 Kayla's Role at Bay Alarm Medical